paglab/paglab.github.io/content/event/tum-nau-smart-ag-seminar-2025/index.en.md

 - Machine learning for agricultural decision-making
 - Modeling plant-soil interactions for precision farming

-This event fosters scientific exchange on the integration of remote sensing technologies and modeling tools to advance crop and soil monitoring, and smart and sustainable farming practices.
+This event fosters scientific exchange on the integration of remote sensing technologies and modeling tools to advance crop and soil monitoring, and smart and sustainable farming practices 🚜.
 Researchers, students, and professionals from both institutions will share their latest work and explore new collaborations.

 Stay tuned for more updates and program details!